Setting the start-up delay

 Transfer delay vs. start-up delay

-To minimize the chance of repetitive power transfers between the generator and utility during brown out scenarios, a brownout kit is helpful: What Is a Brown out Kit and How Does It Work?
+Note: To reduce repetitive transfers back and forth between utility and generator power during brownouts, a brownout kit can be installed: What Is a Brownout Kit and How Does It Work?

 How can I adjust the start-up delay?